mishtak00/conker/README.md

 --randoms_grid filename_gridR_gs_5.npy
 ```

+### Outputs
+The requested correlation and its related separation distance will be saved in .npy format in a folder named 'out_f1_FILENAME1_...'.
+If it's a scan of an isotropic correlation, a plot will be saved in the 'plots' folder.

 ### Rules on boundaries
 - All boundaries will be decided from input catalog 0, i.e. they will override the boundaries from randoms catalog and input catalog 1.
 - In the case of a separate randoms catalog, only those randoms within file 0 boundaries will be considered in the grid making processes.